Pro-Program/linux/README.md

-# Pro Program Linux Scripts
+# Pro Program Linux Scripts!
-The Latest Linux Scripts for installing unsupported things and useful things!
+The Latest Linux Scripts, and Starter Linux Scripts for dummies